xyspg/GPTErr/README.md

 ## Features

-- Generate grammar mistakes like add an unnecessary article before a noun, change the verb form incorrectly, Pronouns, Sentence Boundaries, Subordination and Coordination, Parallel Structure, and Modifier Placement
+- Generate grammar mistakes like add an unnecessary article before a noun, change the verb form incorrectly, Pronouns, Sentence Boundaries, Subordination and Coordination, and Parallel Structure

 ![](demo.png)